violettaMi/interview_questions/2_middle_level/questions.md

 1. Explain the term Constructor
 1. Ruby constructor overloading
-1. Define Destructor
-1. What is an abstract class?
 1. What is the `super` keyword?
 1. What is method overriding?

 1. What are the access modifiers?
 1. What are `subclass` and `superclass`?
 1. Explain the difference between `public`, `protected` and `private` methods

+1. What is Operator Overloading?
+1. What is method overriding?
+1. Create Object Using Allocate

 ## Design patterns